ropensci/roweb3/content/blog/2023-10-01-r-universe-interviews/index.en.md

 {{\< figureforgallery src="sinta2.png" alt="SINTA's R Universe."  >}}
 {{\< /gallery >}}

 - *[Learn, help and share: ThinkR's method to create a growing and friendly R community.](es/blog/2023/02/28/r-universe-stars-2-es/)*.
-In this meeting we talk about R in education through the story of a French organization that seeks to help more people to work with R. They define Universe R as a place to record all the processes and tools in an orderly way and with useful information.
+In this meeting we talk about R in education through the story of a French organization that seeks to help more people to work with R. They define R-Universe as a place to record all the processes and tools in an orderly way and with useful information.

 {{\< gallery >}}
 {{\< figureforgallery src="thinkr.png" alt="Thinkr R Universe, package view."  >}}
 {{\< figureforgallery src="thinkr2.png" alt="R Thinkr Universe, Build view."  >}}
 {{\< /gallery >}}

-- *[Investigating our brain with the magic of Universe R](/es/blog/2023/03/30/r-universe-stars-3-es/)*.
-In this interview we learn about the reasons why Universe R came at the right time to solve the problems of data size and the tools they need to work on human brain research.
+- *[Researching our brain with the magic of the R-Universe](/es/blog/2023/03/30/r-universe-stars-3-es/)*.
+In this interview we learn about the reasons why R-Universe came at the right time to solve the problems of data size and the tools they need to work on human brain research.

 {{\< gallery >}}
 {{\< figureforgallery src="lifebrain1.png" alt="A series of three examples of graphs of different brain atlases.
 Each row shows four brain outlines with different colored shapes."  >}}